Environmental and Green Opportunities

 The Tree Council - Branching Out Fund

-The Tree Council grant has REOPENED for applications for community groups, schools, small registered charities, and Tree Warden Networks seeking to establish trees, hedgerows, and orchards.
+The Tree Council grant has regular grants for community groups, schools, small registered charities, and Tree Warden Networks seeking to establish trees, hedgerows, and orchards.
 Grants of between £250 and £2,500 are available per application and the projects must be England, Wales, Scotland or Northern Ireland.
-Apply now, the deadline for applications is Midnight, 14 November 2025.
-Tree Council - Branching Out Fund (External Link)
+Check Tree Council - Branching Out Fund (External Link) for current opportunities.